Top 5 Reasons Why Piano Lessons Will Improve Your Life as an Adult

 Is your workplace feeling a little stuffy to your mojo lately?
 Or maybe you have some inner sadness you’d like to channel into music, rather than hiding in your house or crying all over everyone in your immediate surroundings?
 Either way, there’s a song for you and playing it is going to feel great.

-Want to play songs that have already been rock star with a long grey wig and crazy glasses expressing himselfwritten – pop, classical, jazz, or something
+Want to play songs that have already been written – pop, classical, jazz, or something

 else?
 Great – I’ll teach you to read sheet music or charts, your choice.
 Want to write your own songs?
 Also great – I’m a songwriter and can help find your own voice.